StrawberryMilkSoftware/ZTerminal/README.md

 # ZTerminal
-The better CMD.
+The better terminal.

 ## What is ZTerminal?
-ZTerminal is a terminal intended to be an alternative to the Windows Command Processor (WCP/CMD).
+ZTerminal is a terminal application intended to be a cross-platform replacement to the default terminal application on almost all operating systems.
+With better commands and better syntax, you'll wish it was the default.

-With the new ".zt" file format, you can run your own shell scripts in ZTerminal!
-It has better commands and will soon have support for batch files.
+## ZTerminal Shell Scripting Language / ZTSS
+ZTSS is a language inspired by Batch and Bash.
+It has everything you can do in ZTerminal, but fully automated where you can perfectly run scripts without having to type them in
+###### over, and over, and over again.

+### So what are you waiting for?
+Download ZTerminal now and get ready to unleash your computer's greatness.

+### Credits
+ZTerminal (ZT) is open-source software owned by Strawberry Milk Software under the MIT license (read more in the LICENSE file).

+ChocoEdit, software bundled into ZTerminal was previously owned by Choco Software, which was acquired by Strawberry Milk Software on December 26, 2022.